signalapp/Signal-Desktop/CONTRIBUTING.md

 ## Developer Setup

-First, you'll need [Node.js](https://nodejs.org/) installed.
-Anything 6.x or newer works as of Summer 2017.
-You might consider a [version](https://github.com/creationix/nvm) [manager](https://github.com/coreybutler/nvm-windows) to make this easier for yourself.
+First, you'll need [Node.js](https://nodejs.org/) which matches our current version.
+You can check [`.nvmrc` in the `development` branch](https://github.com/WhisperSystems/Signal-Desktop/blob/development/.nvmrc) to see what the current version is.
+If you have [nvm](https://github.com/creationix/nvm) you can just run `nvm use` in the project directory and it will switch to the project's desired Node.js version. [nvm for windows](https://github.com/coreybutler/nvm-windows) is still useful, but it doesn't support `.nvmrc` files.

 Then you need `git`, if you don't have that yet: https://git-scm.com/